Support FAQs

 van den hooven study 3

-Several of these very early works by van den hooven don’t really make the cut for the main website, but these early artworks may nevertheless still interest art collectors and/or art investors because they show the progression or evolution of van den hooven’s art style over several years and the prices are very reasonable.
+Several of these very early works by van den hooven don’t really make the cut for the main website, but they may nevertheless still interest art collectors and/or art investors because they show the progression or evolution of van den hooven’s art style over several years and the prices are also very reasonable.

 A3